poswald/hntokyo.github.io/hntokyo/pages/community.md

 - Support others in the community
 - Give others the benefit of the doubt and assume no ill intentions

+HN Tokyo is a place to help others build great things, not a place to debate the latest tech controversies.

 ### Recruiting
 Sorry, **we do not allow recruiters** to join our community.
-If you work in the recruiting industry but are thinking of a career change, or you are launching a startup and would like to join the HN Tokyo community in a _personal_ capacity, please email pauloswald@gmail.com and describe your situation.
+If you work in the recruiting industry but are thinking of a career change, or you are launching a startup and would like to join the HN Tokyo community in a _personal_ capacity, please email `pauloswald@gmail.com` and describe your situation.

 Internal HR recruiting staff members are allowed to join.
 Community members are allowed to post about open positions at the companies they work for.